baharlawter/Health_Lifestyle_App/.vscode/README.md

 - **Unsolved Problems:**

   - in user authentication may need better error handling.
-  - Responsive design could be improved for very small screens.
+  - Fasting Tracker could be impemented
+  - Better user friendly login where the user experience
   - The checkout is set up only in UI.
 It is not legit.
 It does not take real credit card

 - **Setting Up GoogleGemini:**